Tight paths in fully directed hypergraphs: Small Uniformity

 \section{Small Uniformity}

 In this section, we present arguments that apply to $(r,k)$-tournaments when $r$ is small.
 Most of our work here is restricted to the case $r=3$ with a brief discussion of the known bounds on thresholds when $r\in\{4,5\}$.
 We begin with the case $r=3$.
+For readability, we write $uvw$ instead of $(u,v,w)$ to refer to an edge in a $3$-digraph.